bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 74°
-- Mostly Cloudy
+- Partly Cloudy
-- 67% humidity
+- 70% humidity
-- 5 mph wind
+- 4 mph wind
-- 69% cloud cover
+- 39% cloud cover
 - 36 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
 - 1.37 inches of rain expected in the next 48 hours